Troubleshoot: Why Is My AC Running But Not Cooling My Home?

 How To Prevent Air Conditioner Problems This Summer

-Getting an AC tune-up, or preventative maintenance, in the spring is an excellent way to prevent air conditioner problems in the summer.
+Getting an AC tune-up in the spring is an excellent way to prepare you air conditioner for the summer.

 A tune-up involves a certified HVAC tech cleaning, inspecting, and optimizing the system.
 You’ll get rid of any debris that clogs filters or coils and blocks airflow.
 If anything’s broken or worn down, they’ll replace it before it causes a problem.